Simplicity: Effective Slow Motion Instant Replay

 Comments from Sport owners:

-really is just the best replay system out there at any price - and it's
+really is just the best replay system out there at any price - and

 "Very happy with it - it works perfect!"